animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode already provides support for auto-wiring Apache Geode components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by Apache Geode in `cache.xml` by using SDG’s `WiringDeclarableSupport` class, as described in [Configuration using auto-wiring and annotations](#apis:declarable:autowiring).
+Spring Data for GemFire already provides support for auto-wiring Apache Geode components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and so on) that are declared and created by Apache Geode in `cache.xml` by using SDG's `WiringDeclarableSupport` class, as described in [Configuration using auto-wiring and annotations](#apis:declarable:autowiring).
 However, this works only when Spring is the one doing the bootstrapping (that is, when Spring